arjun-krishna/arjun-krishna.github.io/about.md

  -->

 I am Arjun Krishna, a undergraduate student of Computer Science at IIT Madras.
-My interests include Machine Learning, Data Analysis, Algorithms.
+My interests include Machine Learning, Data Analysis, Artificial Intelligence and Algorithms.

 In this blog I have explained some code I have written for projects.